Yaoshengtai/Yaoshengtai.github.io/_pages/more.md

 ---

 Besides these, I’m a fan of Chinese calligraphy and was a member of my hometown’s Calligraphers Association.
 I also can play the violin.
-I love exploring new hobbies and making friends.
+I love exploring new hobbies and making new friends.
 If you ever feel like chatting, just drop me an email!